pbradshawusc/treasureHunters/GameDesignDoc.md

   - Game will have a timer, if the player does not make it to the temple within a certain time, a boulder will roll across the screen and kill the treasure hunter, causing the player to lose a life.
     - Timer will be the same for all levels.
   - When the player gets to a temple, he/she will earn points equal to the amount of time left times a difficulty factor.
-    - Difficulty factor will start at 1.25 and be squared for every difficulty level.
-(1.25, 1.5625, 2.44140625, 5.96046448, 35.5271368, etc.)
+    - Difficulty factor will start at 1 and increase by one for difficulty level.
     - Difficulty factor will increase with each level.
   - Each level will be getting the treasure hunter into an unoccupied temple 3 times.
 During all three times the speed of all objects will be the same.
     - When a level is completed, the user moves on to the next level, where everything moves faster.
     - This continues indefinitely until the user loses.
-    - The user’s movement speed will also increase, but the limiting factor is the user’s reaction time.
+    - The user’s movement speed is entirely dependent upon the user’s reaction time.
 Thus after a certain point it will be impossible to beat the level.

 ##Object Detection:

-  - For the player to be securely on a log, road, or temple, at least half of the player’s sprite must be on the log, road, or temple (as opposed to being on the river).
+  - For the player to be securely on a log or temple, the player's sprite must be touching the log or temple's sprite
+    - This is feasible because the player jumps around in line with the rows.
+If the player is touching the log, he is safely off of the water.
+  - For the player tp be safely on the road, the player's sprite must not be touching the river or cars whatsoever.
+  - The player is never safe from arrows.
   - For the player to be hit by a Holy Grail, car, or Arrow, any overlap of the player’s sprite with the respective Holy Grail, car, or Arrow’s sprite will result in a collision.
   - For crocodiles, the player’s sprite must have at least 1/3 of overlap for a collision to be detected.

 ##Controls

-  - The player will control the treasure hunter by pressing down the arrow keys (up for up, down for down, etc.).
+  - The player will control the treasure hunter by pressing down WASD (W for up, S for down, A for left, D for right).
-  - While a key is pressed down, the user will move in that direction.
+  - When a key is pressed down, the user will jump in that direction.
+    - Holding down a key will cause the player to jump several times in that direction after a delay.
+This is ok because that will inevitably end in the user losing a life.
   - All movement animation will be the same, regardles of direction of motion.

 ##Score

   - When the player gets to a temple, he/she will earn points equal to the amount of time left times a difficulty factor.
-    - Difficulty factor will start at 1.25 and be squared for every difficulty level.
-(1.25, 1.5625, 2.44140625, 5.96046448, 35.5271368, etc.)
+    - Difficulty factor will start at 1 and increase by one for every difficulty level.
     - Difficulty factor will increase with each level.
   - Score cannot decrease.